Velocidex/velociraptor-docs/content/vql_reference/server/server_set_metadata/_index.md

 Sets server metadata.
 Server metadata is a set of free form key/value data, usually used for configuration of artifacts.

+For existing keys, the value is overwritten.
+Setting a metadata key with a `NULL` value deletes that entry.

 ### Example

 ```vql